The 7th Annual Conference took place in person at Senate House from 21-23 June 2023.

-The RLI Annual Conference offers a dedicated annual forum internationally to share and debate the latest research and cutting-edge developments in refugee protection.
-This conference builds on previous annual conferences by uniting academics, practitioners, policy-makers and students to consider pressing challenges in refugee law and policy.
+The conference offered a forum to share and debate the latest research and cutting-edge developments in refugee protection.
+This conference built on previous annual conferences by uniting academics, practitioners, policy-makers and students to consider pressing challenges in refugee law and policy.

-This year’s dedicated conference theme – ‘Inequality and Fairness in Refugee Protection’ – asks how law and policy can address the profound challenges of inequality and unfairness experienced by refugees and other displaced persons in many parts of the world.
+The 2023 dedicated conference theme – ‘Inequality and Fairness in Refugee Protection’ – asked how law and policy can address the profound challenges of inequality and unfairness experienced by refugees and other displaced persons in many parts of the world.

-Alongside keynote presentations, about half of the panel sessions will be devoted to this theme.
-Proposals for these ‘thematic’ panels should speak directly to the special theme for this year.
-Possible topics for paper or panel submissions include the following:
+Alongside keynote presentations, about half of the panel sessions were devoted to this theme.
+Some topics for paper or panel submissions included the following:

 - What are the main forms of inequality faced by refugees today and historically?
 To what extent are they specific to the situation of refugees and/or connected to broader issues of injustice in global/national/local society?
 What does the pursuit of fair or equal treatment for refugees imply philosophically or sociologically?

 - How do law and policy at the national and international levels redress inequalities experienced by refugees in their enjoyment of civil and political rights?
 How about in the economic, social and cultural sphere?
 To what extent do laws and policies create inequalities rather than resolving them?
 How could they be made fairer?

 - How do refugee definitions in the Convention and in regional instruments (or in national law) engage with different kinds of inequality in the country of origin?
 Do they engage with issues of exclusion and inequality in economic status or climate change exposure, for example, as well as political or civic representation?